 - A message reports that "No Rabbit processor detected" in cases where the Jackrabbit and Prototyping Board are not connected together, the wall transformer is not connected, or is not plugged in.
 (The red power LED lights whenever power is connected.) - The programming cable must be connected to the Jackrabbit board.
 (The colored wire on the programming cable is closest to pin 1 on header J3 on the Jackrabbit board, as shown in Figure 3 on page 7.)
-The other end of the programming cable must be connected to the PC serial port.
+The other end of the programming cable must be connected to the PC serial port, possibly, using the 9- to 25-pin adapter if necessary.
 The COM port specified in the Dynamic C Options menu must be the same as the one the programming cable is connected to. - To check if you have the correct serial port, select Compile, then Compile BIOS, or type <ctrl-Y>.
 If the "BIOS successfully compiled ..." message does not display, try a different serial port using the Dynamic C Options menu until you find the one you are plugged into.
 Don't change anything in this menu except the COM number.
 The baud rate should be 115,200 bps and the stop bits should be 1.